7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Female hygiene products don’t break down in water and may cause blockages to the sewer or your pipes.
+Products for feminine hygiene do not dissolve in water and can cause blockages in the sewer or your pipes.

-Yes, many "flushable" wipes don’t really break down and can lead to clogs in your pipes.
+There is no need to worry, most "flushable" wipes do not really break down and can lead to clogs in your pipes.

-No. Baby wipes should not be flushed down the drain since they won’t dissolve well and can cause blockages.
+No. Baby wipes should not be flushed down the toilet because they don’t dissolve well and can cause obstructions.

 Are paper towels safe to flush?

-No. Paper towels are thicker than toilet paper and will not break down with the same ease, resulting in potential clogs in your plumbing system.
+No. Paper towels are more dense than toilet paper, and they will not break down as quickly, causing possible clogs in your plumbing system.

-What happens to medications?
-Can I flush those in the toilet?
+What are the implications of medications?
+Should I flush them into the toilet?

-No. Medicines can be harmful to our waterways, which is why it’s crucial to dispose of the drugs in a proper manner, by bringing these to designated drop-off point.
+No. Medicines can be harmful to our waterways.
+Therefore, it’s crucial to dispose of them in a safe manner by taking the containers to an appropriate location for disposal.

-If you are dealing with the problem of a blocked drain Don’t delay in calling our professional plumbing service at Adelaide Blocked Drains Plumber .
-We offer unblocking blocked drains and drain clearing CCTV drain inspection and pipe relining services to make sure your home isn’t impacted by drainage problems.
-Call us today to schedule an appointment.
+If you’re dealing with an unblocking drain, don’t hesitate to call our professional plumbing service at Adelaide Blocked Drains Plumber .
+We can help you unblock blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to ensure your home isn’t impacted by plumbing issues.
+Contact us today to set up an appointment.

 Additional Information